-You may think you have finished menopause if you have not had a period for a few months.
+You may think you have reached menopause if you have not had a period for a few months.
 However, it is still possible to have a period up to a year after your last one.
-After 12 months, any bleeding at all is not normal.
+After 12 months without a period, any bleeding at all is not normal.

 Up to 1 in 10 women experience bleeding or spotting after their menopause.
-In most cases the bleeding is nothing to worry about and a cause is never found.
-However, sometimes it can be a sign of cervical or uterine cancer, so it’s always important to see a doctor if you notice any vaginal bleeding after menopause.
+In most cases the bleeding is not serious and a cause may not be found.
+However, it needs to be checked because sometimes it can be a sign of cervical or uterine cancer, so it is always important to see a doctor if you notice any vaginal bleeding after menopause.

 What can cause bleeding after menopause?

-- inflammation and thinning of the lining of your vagina
+- inflammation and thinning of the lining of the vagina

-- thinning of the lining of your uterus
+- thinning of the lining of the uterus

-- thickening of the lining of the uterus, often because of hormone replacement therapy (HRT)
+- thickening of the lining of the uterus, often caused by hormone replacement therapy (HRT)

-- polyps (growths) in the cervix or uterus
+- polyps (growths) or other abnormalities in the cervix or uterus

 Your doctor will want to do some investigations to find the cause of your bleeding.
-Let them know if you have noticed any changes going to the toilet, whether you have pain, have lost weight or whether you are on HRT (hormone replacement therapy).
+Let them know if you have noticed any changes going to the toilet, whether you have pain, have lost weight or whether you are on HRT.
 You may also want to check whether you need a cervical screening test.

 Some women may need to have an ultrasound, blood test or may be referred to a gynaecologist for further tests.

 Treatment will depend on what is causing the bleeding.
-It may involve medicines to control problems with the lining of the womb, or surgery to remove polyps.
+It may involve medicines to control problems with the lining of the uterus, or surgery to remove polyps.